 - Daredevil: Played with.
-The Kingpin killed Echo's father, but honored the man's Dying Wish to raise her like his own.
+The Kingpin killed Echo's father but honored the man's Dying Wish to raise her like his own.
 So Fisk told Echo Daredevil killed her father.
 She eventually found out the truth.
 It was not pretty.

 - The eponymous character of Forrest Gump has a Disappeared Dad and his mom tells people that "he's on vacation."
-Though Forrest tells us that she told him that "he's on vacation" means he's never coming back, we don't see her clarify this for other people.
+Though Forrest tells us that she told him that "he's on vacation" means he's never coming back, we don't see her clarifying this for other people.

 - In O Brother, Where Art Thou?, Everett's wife Penny tells their daughters that their father died, rather than tell them he's in jail.

 - In The Waterboy, Bobby Boucher's mother tells him his father was a missionary who died of thirst in the desert.
-Later on, she admits that she lied, and that his dad actually left her for another woman.
+Later on, she admits that she lied and that his dad actually left her for another woman.

-- In the Harry Potter books, the Dursleys, Harry's abusive and mundane aunt and uncle, make out his parents like terrible people.
+- In the Harry Potter books, the Dursleys, Harry's abusive and mundane aunt and uncle, make out his parents were terrible people.
 Harry only finds out they're revered with love once he meets the Wizarding community.